Powerhouse (instrumental)

-"Powerhouse" (1937) is an instrumental musical composition by Raymond Scott, perhaps best known today as background music for chase and assembly line scenes in animated short films produced by Warner Bros.
-Cartoons.
+"Powerhouse" is a 1937 instrumental musical composition by American bandleader and composer Raymond Scott.
+It was recorded by his six-piece Raymond Scott Quintet and originally released on Master Records.
+The composition appeared in several animated short films produced by Warner Bros.
+Cartoons, often as background music for chase sequences and factory settings.

 History

 In scripted comments read on the First Anniversary Special of CBS Radio's Saturday Night Swing Club, on which the Raymond Scott Quintette performed, host Paul Douglas announced that "Powerhouse" had been premiered on that program in January or early February 1937.

 Scott's Quintette (actually a sextet) first recorded "Powerhouse" in New York on February 20, 1937, along with three other titles.
 This recording was first commercially issued on the Irving Mills-owned Master Records label as Master 111 (mx.
 M-120-1), coupled with another Scott composition, "The Toy Trumpet".
 After the demise of the Master label late in 1937, "Powerhouse" was reissued on Brunswick 7993, and subsequently on Columbia 36311 (after the CBS purchase of ARC, which included the Brunswick catalog).
 The same take was issued on all releases.
 (An unreleased 1939 recording by the original Scott Quintette was issued in 2002 on the two-CD Scott compilation Microphone Music.)

 The personnel on the February 20, 1937, version are: